As we head into the heart of a strange summer, this is usually the time of year where we experience the highest temperatures.

 In the summer, dozens of people head to the city or the beach for shopping, relaxation, or vacation.
 As such, the roads can be more congested than they are during other times of the year, leading to the prevalence of accidents.

-According to the Pennsylvania Department of Transportation, overall there were more vehicle accident-related deaths in May, June, July, August, and September of 2013 (108, 104, 109, 125, and 115 fatalities respectively) than there were in the other spring and fall months.
+According to the Pennsylvania Department of Transportation, overall there were more vehicle accident-related deaths in May, June, July, August, and September than there are in the other spring and fall months.

-You can reduce your chances of injury by following these tips.
+You can reduce your chances of injury by following these simple tips:

 - Put down the distracting devices like cell phones